LeComptoirDesPharmacies/lcdp-deployment-manager/README.md

     * https://github.com/LeComptoirDesPharmacies/lcdp-deployment-manager

+4. Edit the setup.py file.
+    > Instructions to edit this file are provided inside the script.

-4. Create a link to download your source code using Github:
+5. Create a link to download your source code using Github:

     a.
 Navigate to your repository.